Classes page, post the revamp

 As I worked on these smaller fixes, they highlighted a bigger issue.

-Teachers could also click on a student and see their scores in a single place.
+Teachers could also click on each student and get their perfomance at their fingertips.

 These changes cemented Classes's position as a first-class citizen on the product.
-In the two years after this launch, the classes page often featured as one of the pages teachers spent a lot of time on, and it became a viable surface area for new feature launches.
+Two years after this launch, the classes page was one of the top 5 pages teachers spent a lot of time on, and thus became a viable surface area for new feature launches.